desirit/email-analyzer-free/README.md

 # Email Analyzer

-Email Analyzer is a user-friendly web application that helps you improve your sales emails.
+Email Analyzer is a user-friendly web application that helps you improve your emails.
 It analyzes your emails for professionalism and effectiveness, providing detailed feedback on various aspects of your writing.

 ## What You'll Need